 TikToker who tricked police to film Nicola Bulley’s body unmasked

-The 34-year-old barber contributed to a social media frenzy that saw influencers flock to St Michael’s on Wyre in search of the mother of two
+Curtis Arnold, a 34-year-old barber, contributed to a social media frenzy that saw influencers flock to St Michael’s on Wyre in search of the mother of two

 Nicola Bulley: Social media ‘allowed’ user ‘conspiracy theories’, says former Met chief

-A TikToker who filmed police as they pulled Nicola Bulley’s body from the River Wyre has been revealed as barber Curtis Arnold.
+A TikToker who filmed police as they pulled Nicola Bulley’s body from the River Wyre has been unmasked as barber Curtis Arnold.

 The 34-year-old posted footage of officers searching the water’s edge across several social media channels and later admitted to earning close to £900 in royalties for the posts.